AmozPay/AmozPay/README.md

 <h2>
 Currently working on🔭
 </h2>
-- [pro] Aleph.im, a decentralized p2p computing solution
+- Aleph.im, a decentralized p2p computing solution <strong>[pro]</strong><br/>
-- [school] Whanos, a automatic build and deploy system based on Jenkins, Ansible and Kubernetes <br/>
+- Whanos, an automatic build and deploy system based on Jenkins, Ansible and Kubernetes <strong>[school]</strong> <br/>
-- [school] OtterLib, an ECS game engine <br/>
+- OtterLib, an ECS game engine <strong>[school]</strong><br/>
-- [personal] RustOSLife, a personnal project to learn how to build an OS from scratch, using Rust.
-The OS must be powerfull enough to run a game of life on it 👽 <br/>
+- RustOSLife, an OS built from scratch, using Rust.
+The OS shall be powerfull enough to run a game of life on it 👽 <strong>[side-project]</strong> <br/>
-- Inter Planetary Computing, a project built on top of <a href="https://aleph.im">Aleph</a> and <a href="https://ipfs.io">IPFS</a>. <a href="https://github.com/PoCInnovation/InterPlanetaryCloud">More...</a>

  <h2>I’m looking to collaborate on ... 👯</h2>
- - Projects evolving around Blockchain and Decentralization.

-If you're looking for an intern or part timer, I might be who you're looking for.
+ - Devops / System administrations projects
+ - Backend server applications
+ - Anything Rust
+ - If you use Dagger.io, I would love to work with you.
+If you don't, let's see how it could improve pipelines

 ## Programing Languages